Keyword Chef Review Summary;

 Ben seems pretty helpful, I can't see any complaints about the support or the help provided.

 Summary: In a world of 'all-in-ones' appearing, offering everything you could ever need for 1 monthly price.
 It's quite refreshing to find a tool that focuses on 1 problem to solve and is only charged when you use it.
 I will be putting Keyword Chef into my arsenal and using it to help find keywords and phrases that other tools may miss or overlook.

-If you are a content creator, especially say a blogger or even a YouTuber, being able to find keyword ideas, or the correct keywords for your articles and videos is essential.
+If you are a content creator, especially say a blogger or even a YouTuber, being able to find keyword ideas, or the correct keywords for your articles and videos are essential.

-You could also talk about UbberSuggest as being a true keyword research tool, though again the free option is limited and I personally find the paid option a bit cumbersome, and again focuses on the SEO ranking side of things as well.
+You could also talk about UbberSuggest as being a true keyword research tool, though again the free tool is limited and I personally find the paid version a bit cumbersome, and again focuses on the SEO ranking side of things as well.

-Which brings me to this particular articles focus, Keyword Chef, a tool that solely seems to focus on helping you find keywords and ideas based on a seed phrase or word, without trying to do everything else.
+This brings me to this particular article's focus, Keyword Chef, a tool that solely seems to focus on helping you find keywords based on a seed phrase or word, without trying to do everything else.

 What Is Keyword Research?